When I get all revved up and passionate, sometimes some of this stuff genuinely makes me mad.

 Nobody in the administration for the longest time would admit to it.

-Well, not long before Craig Livingstone was brought up to testify, uh, an Navy admiral committed suicide because Hackworth, the late David Hackworth, was running a story in uh, I think Newsweek or U.S. News, whichever magazine Hackworth worked for, that Borda's medals were some irregularities that he didn't earn them all or something.
+Well, not long before Craig Livingstone was brought up to testify, a Navy admiral committed suicide because Hackworth, the late David Hackworth, was running a story in, I think, Newsweek or U.S. News, whichever magazine Hackworth worked for, that Borda's medals were some of those irregularities.

 They committed suicide out of shame.

-As though Livingstone, you should consider this.
+As though, Livingstone, you should consider this.

-You know, Livingstone's looking at him.
+You know, Livingstone's looking at him, at least Admiral Burda committed suicide.

 Well, anyway, this Josh Steiner guy was brought up like Livingstone.